StalkerSea/althea/README.md

 # althea
 <img src="https://github.com/vyvir/althea/blob/main/resources/screenshot.png" alt="althea screenshot">

 althea is a GUI for AltServer-Linux that allows to easily sideload apps onto an iPhone, an iPad, or an iPod Touch.
-It supports iOS 15 and later. althea supports x86_64, aarch64, and armv7.
+It supports x86_64, aarch64, and armv7.

 This app is in a very early state, so if you're experiencing issues or want to help, you can create a [pull request](https://github.com/vyvir/althea/pulls), [report an issue](https://github.com/vyvir/althea/issues), or join [the Discord server](https://discord.gg/DZwRbyXq5Z).